Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 9. Merrick Real Texas Beef & Sweet Potato Recipe

-First 5 ingredients: Deboned Beef, Lamb Meal, Salmon Meal, Sweet Potatoes, Potatoes,
+Deboned Beef, Pork And Bone Meal, Salmon Meal, Sweet Potatoes, Potatoes

 It's perfect for all breeds, ages, and sizes and is available in a variety of different flavors.
 We recommend the beef and sweet potato recipe as it is poultry-free (a common allergy in dogs) and grain-free.